facebookresearch/fairo/perception/sandbox/eyehandcal/readme.md

 * Using a realsense camera
   * Camera is pre-calibrated / intrinsic parameter can be read from system
   * Camera image is rectified
-  * Driver is available in [fairo perception](https://github.com/facebookresearch/fairo/tree/main/perception/realsense_driver)
+  * Driver is available in [fairo/perception/realsense_driver](https://github.com/facebookresearch/fairo/tree/main/perception/realsense_driver)
 * You have a ARTag available in hand
   * please use `4x4_50` family or change [code](https://github.com/facebookresearch/fairo/blob/9ad466122e1e0674080a6a13ecbb00046978eaa5/perception/sandbox/eyehandcal/src/eyehandcal/utils.py#L11)
   * ARTag marker size does not matter (only for keypoint identification)
   * Generate one here https://chev.me/arucogen/
+  * Wrapper is available in [fairo/perception/fairotag](https://github.com/facebookresearch/fairo/tree/main/perception/fairotag)
-* Polymetis is available to control the robot.
+* [Polymetis](https://facebookresearch.github.io/fairo/polymetis/) is available to control the robot.

 ## Coordinate Frame Transformations
 ![Robot and Camera Pose](robot_and_camera_pose.jpg)